longmiretn/Portfolio/Predictive_Modeling_of_Employee_Termination/README.md

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or inquiries, please contact your-name (mailto:your-email@example.com).